-- 309 American Public Address A close historical, rhetorical, and literary examination of the most important public addresses delivered in the twentieth-century United States.
+309 - American Public Address - A close historical, rhetorical, and literary examination of the most important public addresses delivered in the 20th century United States.
 Partially fulfills the AOK requirement in Arts and Literature (literature).
 Offered alternate years.
-Same as COMM 309.
+Cross-listed with COMM 309.
 Three hours.
+Sheckels.

-Sheckels. - 350 American Humor Throughout the history of Western Civilization, the humorist or satirist has filled the role of social, political, and cultural critic.
+350 - American Humor - Throughout the history of Western Civilization, the humorist or satirist has filled the role of social, political, and cultural critic.
 This course will study a selected number of works and performances by the best American humorists and comedians in an effort to determine the values by which they measure society and find it laughable.
 Partially fulfills the AOK requirement in Arts and Literature (literature).
 May be applied to a major in English.
 Offered alternate years.
 Four hours.
+Inge.

-Inge. - 351 The South in History, Fiction, and Film This course will address the question of the extent to which the nation's understanding of the South and the South's understanding of itself have been shaped and influenced by literature and the film media, especially successful feature-length films, which were based on popular novels and historic events.
+351 - The South in History, Fiction, and Film - This course will address the question of the extent to which the nation's understanding of the South and the South's understanding of itself have been shaped and influenced by literature and the film media, especially successful feature-length films, which were based on popular novels and historic events.
 Certain continuing themes in Southern culture will be discussed such as racism and race relations, the nature of Southern politics, and the changes in the social structure after the Civil War.
 Partially fulfills the AOK requirement in Arts and Literature (literature).
 May be applied to a major in English or history.
-Offered alternate years.
-Four hours.
-Inge. - 355 Animation in American Culture A historic overview of the development of animation from its beginnings in the 1890's through its golden age under the influence of Disney and the studio system and down to the present, with attention to the ways animated films both reflect American society and culture and may be appreciated on their own as an art form.
-Partially fulfills the AOK requirement in Arts and Literature (arts).
 Offered alternate years.
 Four hours.
 Inge.